 Another 23 year-old feminist Catholic malcontent.
 Currently studying for my MDiv.
 Aside from feminism and Catholicism, you’ll find stuff here about climate justice, theology, interreligious engagement, leftist politics…

-Just another 23 year-old feminist Catholic malcontent.
-While I choose to write this blog anonymously for now, that may change.
-My initial project is a lectionary series for which I write a weekly response (a blog-form homily, if you will) to the standardized readings given at Catholic masses.
+My initial project (on hiatus; stay tuned) was a lectionary series for which I wrote a weekly response (a blog-form homily) to the standardized readings given at Catholic masses.

 layperson, not ordained = lay

 Here’s what I’ve learned from a couple classes about the scriptures as literature at my fancy liberal arts college: Nobody thinks they’re qualified to do anything.
 One of my profs told me that he thinks divinity schools paralyze their students.
 They’re told that they’ll never have adequate knowledge of Greek or Hebrew to fully comprehend the text, it’s impossible to know the authors’ intentions, scripture is impossibly layered and full, they’ll never be able to read the centuries (millennia) of prior exegesis, and ultimately, they’ll never know enough to contribute anything worthwhile.
 That pisses me off.

 What’s the point of Vatican II if my own literary and theological education, the tools that are supposed to help me comprehend the text, make me too scared to know the text?
 What does that imply about the people who don’t have the right tools?
 What about all the laypeople?
 What about the illiterate – and that word should be weighted with the understanding that illiteracy is tied to racism, sexism, ableism, classism, etc. Literacy doesn’t equal intelligence.
 Literacy sure as hell doesn’t equal closeness to God.